 Living in Harmony With Spirit

 To contact the divine Presence within you, it helps to be on a spiritual wavelength, one that attunes to the spiritual frequency of your inner Spirit.
-The more you live and think in harmony with the empowering melodies of the spirit way, the more spiritual you become.
+The more you live and think in harmony with the empowering melodies of the Spirit Way, the more spiritual you become.

-Attitudes to Yourself
+Attitudes Toward Yourself

-Self-Respect
+Have Self-Respect

-A healthy dose of self-respect is vital for spiritual success.
+A healthy dose of self-respect is vital for a successful life.
 But self-respect should not be confused with self-admiration or any other narcissistic tendency.
 Self-respect must be balanced.
-Like so many virtues or attitudes, even the good ones can be taken too far.

-Those of us with excessive self-respect tend to be overly proud, stubborn, and arrogant.
-But those who lack self-respect are unlikely to attain their goals in life.
+Like so many virtues and attitudes, even the good ones can be taken too far.
+Those of us with excessive self-respect tend to be overly proud, stubborn, and arrogant, while those who lack self-respect are unlikely to attain their highest goals in life.
 Strongly correlated with self-respect is self-confidence, and without a measured degree of confidence, we set ourselves up for consistent failure.

 Spiritual living mightily increases true self-respect.
-156.5.14

 – The Urantia Book

-Spiritual change comes about whenever you allow the indwelling Spirit to help you—and when you genuinely believe that it will help you.
+Spiritual living comes about whenever you allow the indwelling Spirit to help you—and when you genuinely believe that it will help you.
 A spark of the First Source lives within your mind just as it does in everyone else.
 Believe and accept that you are just as important as any other being in the entire universe—that you truly belong—because you do!

 Defeat is the true mirror in which you may honestly view your real self.
-156.5.17

 – The Urantia Book